“Genetic markers are known DNA sequences which can be used for studying any kind of polymorphism”.

 - RAPD(Rapid amplified polymorphic DNA)

 - SCAR (sequence characterized amplified region)

 “The genetic markers are often known as DNA marker is a known DNA sequence located in the genome, used in the molecular genetics for identification of alteration or DNA sequence from the unknown DNA sample.”

-The genetic marker is a known DNA sequence or gene located on the chromosome which can be applied in the identification of individual species or organism or we can use it in the identification of other genes or DNA sequences.
+The genetic marker is a known DNA sequence or gene located on the chromosome which can be applied in the identification of individual species or organisms or we can use it in the identification of other genes or DNA sequences.

 Before that let me give you a brief idea about how different genetic markers are developed.

 If we mark some sentences or paragraphs, we can use them every time in exams, assignments and other activities.

 Similarly, by marking a specific sequence of DNA, we can use it in different types of genetic studies.

 Let’s take an example: